MathiasRenner/bitleaf-blog/_posts/2018-07-17-qwant-the-most-interesting-search-engine-today.md

 Critics also mention that for many years the French legislature has been oriented more towards surveillance than data protection in a European comparison.
 One example is data retention.
 In my view, the DSGVO has set a uniform standard throughout Europe, which allows many data protection issues to be treated equally throughout Europe.
 <h3>How do I install Qwant?</h3>
-<strong>Firefox</strong>: Install <a id="install-qwant" href="https://addons.mozilla.org/en/firefox/addon/qwantcom-for-firefox/">this addon</a> - done.
+<strong>Firefox</strong>: Install <a href="https://addons.mozilla.org/en/firefox/addon/qwantcom-for-firefox/">this addon</a> - done.
 I have not found a way to install the search engine without this extension.

 Optionally, I recommend setting a blank page when opening a new window or tab.
 This means that unnecessary information is not displayed and the browser reacts somewhat faster.
 To do this, enter the following in the address bar in Firefox and press "Enter": about:preferences#home .
 Then select the following option as shown here: